310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/its_all_over.md

 {% bubble Tetora thinking %}
 “Giant Baba will no longer be around, so I have to prepare offerings for him”… Maybe?

-Shinobu-kun… I know Giant Baba is a famous pro wrestler and all, but he retired long ago.
+Shinobu-kun… I know Giant Baba is a famous pro wrestler and all, but he retired waaay long ago.
 {% endbubble %}

 {% bubble Shinobu cry %}